Crilk/Big-Data-Exercise/README.md

 # Big-Data-Exercise
-This is my own exercise answer which is based on
+This is my own answer to bd-sp-2017 exercise